CogAndStar/digitized-mages-onomastikon/README.md

 # digitized-mages-onomastikon
+A couple name generators for CogAndStar's Unionverse setting, written in Python.

+At present, they both just run in command line.

+The generators are:
-Name generator for mainstream Union wizards.
+  wizard-name-generator.py, a generator for mainstream Union wizards. pukwudgie-namer.py, a generator for pukwudgies.